 The pasta only takes a couple minutes to boil, so I start on the other stuff before even boiling the pasta.
-I saute some thinly sliced yellow bell pepper until slightly charred.
+First saute some thinly sliced yellow bell pepper until slightly charred.
 I also char some split cherry tomatoes.
-I find this brings out the acidity of the tomato, gives it some color, and pairs well with the yellow pesto fettuccine.
+I find this brings out the acidity of the tomato and gives it some color.
+It pairs well with the yellow pesto fettuccine.

 While I didn’t add any cheese to the pasta after I plated it, you can absolutely add some parmigiano reggiano or pecorino romano.
 I’m sure it would be delicious.
 I just didn’t have any on hand so didn’t put it as a part of this recipe.

 - 2 Bell Pepper yellow.
 1 thinly sliced

 - 100 grams Ricotta